 The Smithsonian National Museum of African American History and Culture's Film Festival has ended.
-Thanks to all who participated in this inaugural event.

 Learn about the Festival's 80+ films.
 Post Screening Conversations immediately followed film screenings, giving partipants the opportunity to hear from the filmmakers, cast and crew.